justinchoi001/liferay-learn-0/commerce/installation-and-upgrades/installation-guide/installation-overview/README.md

 ### Using a Bundle

 The latest version of Liferay Commerce (Open Source) is available for download as a bundle from the [Liferay Commerce Community Download](https://commerce.liferay.dev/download) page.
-See Using a Liferay Commerce Bundle for more information.
+See [Using the Liferay Commerce Tomcat Bundle](../using-the-liferay-commerce-tomcat-bundle/README.md) for more information.

 ### Using an Existing Liferay DXP Installation

 If using an existing Liferay DXP installation, users may deploy Liferay Commerce using the `LPKG`.
 See [Deploying Liferay Commerce to an Existing Installation](../deploying-liferay-commerce-to-an-existing-liferay-installation/README.md) for more information.

+### Activating Commerce Enterprise

 ## Maintaining Liferay Commerce